BEST LOWER AB WORKOUT

 Even if you had to stop and rest a few times along the way, you can use that as a measure of progress.
 Keep working on this routine until you don’t have to stop for rest at all.

-I have given you a complete no equipment lower ab workout you can do at home that will get you started on getting that six pack you’ve always wanted.
+I have given you a complete no equipment at home lower ab workout for men or women that will get you started on getting that six pack you’ve always wanted.
 I recommend brief daily ab workouts just like these to help you get the best results.
 If you’re looking for this exact 6 Pack Shuffle tool, we include it in all of our ATHLEAN-X programs.

 - The rectus abdominis is a single muscle group and it’s technically not possible to isolate the “lower abs,” but you can make exercise choices to preferentially activate this area of the abs.